‘Days Of Our Lives’ Spoilers: Will Makes A Huge Decision, Eve Finds Brady With Kristen

 Days of our Lives spoilers for the end of the week reveal that there will be a lot of set up for the week ahead.

 According to a recent report by Soap Hub, Will Horton (Chandler Massey) is still dealing with the return of his long lost memory.
-Now that Will has both the memories of his love and life with his former husband, Sonny Kiriakis (Freddie Smith), and his new love and memories with current boyfriend, Paul Narita (Christopher Sean), he will have a huge choice to make.
+Now that Will has both the memories of his love and life with his former husband, Sonny Kiriakis (Freddie Smith) and his new love and memories with current boyfriend, Paul Narita (Christopher Sean), he will have a huge choice to make.

-Will he choose to keep pursing his relationship with Paul, or go running back to Sonny?
+Will he choose to keep pursuing his relationship with Paul, or go running back to Sonny?
 Days of our Lives fans will see Will make the heartbreaking decision on Friday.
 He will have to weigh all of his options and choose between the two men he loves.
 However, one of them will seemingly win out as Will makes one of the hardest choices of his life.

 Meanwhile, Eve Donovan (Kassie DePaiva) will finally find her fiance, Brady Black (Eric Martsolf), but she’ll be shocked when she sees him in a compromising position with Kristen DiMera (Stacy Haiduk), the same woman who took her hostage.
 As Days of our Lives fans already know, Kristen was using Eve in order to get what she wanted from Brady.

 Kristen is trying to blackmail Brady into making love to her.
-It seems she has never gotten over the relationship they once shared, and the fact that he and Theresa took their son away from her after she had ripped him from Theresa’s body.
+It seems she has never gotten over the relationship they once shared and the fact that he and Theresa took their son away from her after she had ripped him from Theresa’s body.
 Kristen and Eve will likely have a bitter confrontation, but that won’t be Kristen’s only face off on Friday.

 In the latest #DAYS, Kristen tries to seduce Brady. https://t.co/ZsCmioRrzb pic.twitter.com/isTERnk0Yh